How to start a snack business: from idea to first sale

 - Workers' Compensation: This is legally required in most states as soon as you hire your first employee.

 For a core policy with $1 million in liability coverage, annual premiums typically run from $500 to $1,200.
-You might want to get quotes from specialists like the Food Liability Insurance Program (FLIP), NEXT Insurance, or Hiscox who understand food business risks.
+Industry benchmarks support this range: Insureon reports food and beverage businesses pay an average of $525 per year for general liability, while FLIP starts at $299 per year.
+Source: Insureon food business insurance cost data and FLIP food business insurance pricing.
+Get quotes from specialists like the Food Liability Insurance Program (FLIP), NEXT Insurance, or Hiscox who understand food business risks.

 Here are 4 immediate steps to take: